 11. Get a Low Refinance Rate with a 15-Year Loan

 If you’re looking to pay off your mortgage early, refinancing into a shorter loan term is a good idea.
 15 year refinance rates are lower than 30-year rates, which can save you tens of thousands of dollars in interest.

 However, your mortgage payment will be higher with a 15-year loan term.
 Be sure you will be able to afford the new higher mortgage payments.

 Discount points are pre-paid interest you can buy that will lower your interest rate.
 Each discount point costs 1% of the loan amount and will lower your interest rate by 0.25%.

-As an example: Let’s say you have a $200,000 home loan with a 4% interest rate and you want to lower your rate by 0.5 percent.
+For example, let’s say you have a $200,000 home loan with a 4% interest rate, and you want to lower your rate by 0.5 percent.
 You would need to purchase 2 discount points at $2,000 each.